Gordonby/MinecraftOnAzure/aks-troubleshooting.md

 ### konnectivity-agent scheduling / node unreachable

 The node was not in a healthy state.
 As a 1 node cluster, the service was unavailable until the node was rebooted.
+To mitigate against the downtime, 2 nodes should have been deployed.

 ```
 NAMESPACE     NAME                                  READY   STATUS        RESTARTS   AGE